rpog/nexmo-developer/_tutorials/client-sdk/get-started/in-app-messaging/ios.md

 >
 >* At the end of this Async request, the completion block is invoked with an `NXMConversation` object if the conversation was created, or an error object if something went wrong.
 >
->* The conversation identifier is needed to query this conversation at a later time
+>* The conversation identifier is needed to query this conversation at a later time:

 ```objective-c
 NSString* conv_id = conversation.conversationId;
 ```

 ### Get existing conversation

-Getting an existing conversation using a conversation identifier
+Getting an existing conversation using a conversation identifier:

 ```objective-c
 [client getConversationWithId:@"conversation identifier" completion:^(NSError * _Nullable error, NXMConversation * _Nullable conversation) {